 Walgreens Boots Alliance (WBA) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the largest U.S. drugstore chain had gained 10.34% in the past month.
-In that same time, the Retail-Wholesale sector gained 1.29%, while the S&P 500 gained 3.59%.
+Heading into today, shares of the largest U.S. drugstore chain had gained 2.76% over the past month, outpacing the Retail-Wholesale sector's gain of 1.25% and the S&P 500's gain of 1.93% in that time.

-Wall Street will be looking for positivity from WBA as it approaches its next earnings report date.
+Investors will be hoping for strength from WBA as it approaches its next earnings release.
 On that day, WBA is projected to report earnings of $1.01 per share, which would represent a year-over-year decline of 0.98%.
-Meanwhile, our latest consensus estimate is calling for revenue of $33.18 billion, down 4.49% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $33.18 billion, down 4.49% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for WBA.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.86% lower.
-WBA is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.64% lower within the past month.
+WBA is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, WBA is holding a Forward P/E ratio of 10.16.
-For comparison, its industry has an average Forward P/E of 10.58, which means WBA is trading at a discount to the group.
+Looking at its valuation, WBA is holding a Forward P/E ratio of 10.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.99.

-Investors should also note that WBA has a PEG ratio of 1.48 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Pharmacies and Drug Stores was holding an average PEG ratio of 1.61 at yesterday's closing price.
+Investors should also note that WBA has a PEG ratio of 1.46 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Pharmacies and Drug Stores industry currently had an average PEG ratio of 1.6 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report